sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 The CookieAuthenticationCredential class provides functions to check the authentication status of a given endpoint
 ### `new CookieAuthenticationCredential(configuration)`
 * `configuration: object`
-  * `endpoint: string` The Viya server you are authenticating against.
+  * `url: string` The url of SAS Viya server you are authenticating against.
   * `guest: boolean` Automatically log in a guest if no user session is found.
-    * default: false
+    * default value: false
 #### Methods

 ##### `checkAuthenticated(): Promise<void>`

 If the server endpoint has been checked, use the cached value.
-Otherwise check the server endpoint to see if a user is logged in.
+Otherwise, check the server endpoint to see if a user is logged in.
 Throws: if no user is authenticated.

 ##### `ensureAuthenticated(): Promise<void>`